hashxim/hconMD/Work_MD/Panic Attacks.md

 The next stage of treatment is exposure to the bodily sensations and situations that typically trigger a panic attack.
 The goal is to change the belief, through experience, that these sensations and situations are dangerous.

 Even after CBT, taking these steps isn't easy in the grip of an attack.
-But with practice, these tools can both prevent and de-escalate attacks,
+But with practice, these tools can both prevent and de-escalate attacks, and ultimately reduce the hold of panic on a person's life.

+> Outside formal  therapy, many panickers find relief from the same beliefs CBT aims to instill: ==that